LegendsUnchained/vpx-standalone-alp4k/external/vpx-futurama/README.md

 - Copy the contents of this repository folder to your USB drive
 - Place your personalized launcher.elf file on the USB drive and rename it to vpx-futurama.elf
-- Download the Futurama (Original 2024) v1.1.zip and unzip it
+- Download the Futurama (Original 2024) zip and unzip it
-- From the unzipped Futurama (Original 2024) v1.1 folder, copy the Futurama (Original 2024) v1.1.vpx and Futurama.flexDMD folder to your vpx-futurama folder
+- From the unzipped Futurama (Original 2024) folder, copy the Futurama (Original 2024) vpx file and Futurama.flexDMD folder to your vpx-futurama folder
 - Download the Futurama PuP and media pack.zip and unzip it
 - From the Futurama PuP and media pack folder you unzipped, rename the puppack folder to pupvideos and copy it to your vpx-futurama folder
 - From your vpx-futurama folder, unzip the use_these_pup_files.zip and place them inside the pupvideos/futurama folder, and overwrite files if prompted